·

 Whale Watching Tour

-Maui is the best Hawaiian island to spot whales if you are visiting between December and April.
+Maui is the best Hawaiian destination to spot whales if you are visiting between December and April.

 The shallow channel that runs between Maui, Moloka’i, and Lana’i attracts tons of humpback whales to the waters surrounding Maui who put on a great show for whale watchers!